wp-plugins/qlikview-syntax-highlighter/readme.txt

 * REM comment REM...;
 * All QlikView 11.20 keywords, statements and functions (that are permitted within the script)
 * Variable definitions (using SET and LET) and variable use (within $())
+* Highlighting of field names in most situations

 Future improvements may include better more accurate syntax highlighting (such as field names) and the ability to change the highlighting style from the QlikView default.